vidhir0417/WizardSchoolEnrollment/README.md

 ### 2. Data Preprocessing
 * **Data Splitting:** The training set was divided into a train set and a validation set using a 70/30 split.
-* **Outlier Treatment:** Applied Winsorization to most numerical variables to restrict extreme values, except for "Financial Background" where a direct limit was applied due to its strong correlation with the outcome.
+* **Outlier Treatment:** Applied Winsorization to most numerical variables to restrict extreme values, except for `Financial Background` where a direct limit was applied due to its strong correlation with the outcome.
-* **One-Hot Encoding:** Applied to four categorical variables (Program, Student Gender, School of Origin, Favorite Study Element) to prevent the model from inferring ordinal relationships.
+* **One-Hot Encoding:** Applied to four categorical variables (`Program`, `Student Gender`, `School of Origin`, `Favorite Study Element`) to prevent the model from inferring ordinal relationships.
 * **Missing Value Imputation:**
-    * Used KNN Imputer (with 7 neighbors) for "Experience Level."
+    * Used KNN Imputer (with 7 neighbors) for `Experience Level`.
-    * "School Dormitory" was dropped due to 79% missing data and minimal correlation with the outcome.
+    * `School Dormitory` was dropped due to 79% missing data and minimal correlation with the outcome.
 * **Scaling:** Tested Min Max Scaler, Standard Scaler and Robust Scaler, with Robust Scaler being chosen for its performance.

 ### 3. Feature Selection